 Solo-pilot site note

 Short answer: Bar / Vrsuta is a coastal mountain site between Sutomore and Crmnica, with GPS 42.1533, 19.0855, elevation around 1133 m, and S / SE / SW wind logic.
-It belongs in the broader coastal movement pattern because access, return, and landing confirmation matter.
+Treat it as a wider coastal-mountain reference first.
+Access, return, and landing confirmation all matter before it can become a current plan.

 Why this is a useful start

-This note preserves Vrsuta as a solo-pilot coastal mountain reference.
+This note preserves Vrsuta as a solo-pilot coastal mountain reference, not as a standing recommendation to fly it.

 The preserved data includes access sequence, GPS, elevation, wind, and landing references.